dbernheisel/phantom_mcp/README.md

 Phantom will implement these MCP requests on your behalf:

-- `initialize` accessible in the `connect/2` callback
+- `initialize`
 - `prompts/list` which will list either the allowed prompts in the `connect/2` callback, or all prompts by default
 - `prompts/get` which will dispatch the request to your handler
+- `resources/list` which will dispatch to your MCP router.
+By default it will be an empty list until you implement it.
-- `resources/list` which will list either the provided resources in the `connect/2` callback, or all resources by default
+- `resource/templates/list` which will list available as defined in the router.
-- `resources/get` which will dispatch the request to your handler
+- `resources/read` which will dispatch the request to your handler.
+- `resources/subscribe` only if `pubsub` is provided.
+The session will subscribe to the `Phantom.Session.resource_subscription_topic()` for the shapes `{:resource_updated, uri}` and `{:resource_updated, name, path_params}`.
+Upon receiving the update, a notification will be sent to the client.
 - `logging/setLevel` only if `pubsub` is provided.
 Logs can be sent to client with `Session.log_{level}(session, map_content)`.
 [See docs](https://modelcontextprotocol.io/specification/2025-03-26/server/utilities/logging#log-levels).
 Logs are only sent if the client has initiated an SSE stream.
-- `resource/templates/list` which will list available as defined in the router.
 - `tools/list` which will list either the provided tools in the `connect/2` callback, or all tools by default
 - `tools/call` which will dispatch the request to your handler
 - `completion/complete` which will dispatch the request to your completion handler for the given prompt or resource.